dgraph-io/dgraph-docs/content/dql-syntax/dql-rdf.md

   parent = "dql-syntax"
   weight = 3
 +++
-Along with JSON, Dgraph supports RDF format to create,  delete, import and export data.
+Dgrpah supports Resource Description Framework (RDF) when creating, importing and exporting data.
+Queries always return JSON at this time.

-RDF 1.1 is a Semantic Web Standards for data interchange.
+[RDF 1.1](https://www.w3.org/RDF/) is a Semantic Web Standard for data interchange defined by the W3C.
 It expresses statements about resources.
 The format of these statements is simple and in the form of triples.

 A triple has the form